 Allison Green – Eternal Arrival

-If you’re looking for an atypical place to celebrate the holidays this year – especially New Year’s Eve – why not consider Nashville, Tennessee?
+If you’re looking for unusual places to go at Christmas time – especially New Year’s Eve – why not consider Nashville, Tennessee?
 Spend New Years’ Eve getting down, country music style, in Nashville.

 Broadway on Nashville is a great place to celebrate all year round, but it’s especially festive on New Years’ Eve.
 Dancing the night away in a honky tonk or finding a live music show in Nashville for New Years’ Eve would be a fantastic, offbeat way to ring in the New Year.
 My favorite honky tonk on Broadway is Tootsie’s Orchid Lounge, but there are several other places that offer a great vibe and fantastic music.